DivyaKarade/OmicLearn/docs/METHODS-|-1.-Preprocessing.md

 ---
 ## 1. 3.
 Data encoding
 Another step in ML is that data needs to be encoded.
 When having categorical data, they need to be transformed.
 For proteomics data, this is typically unnecessary as we already have the protein intensity, which is a discrete variable.
-Within Proto Learn, we also allow to use additional features that could be of categorical nature.
-Whenever a column contains non-numerical values, we use the [label encoder](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html) from scikit-learn.
-This transforms categorical values numerical values (i.e., male/female will be 0/1).
+Within Proto Learn, we also allow to use additional features that could be categorical.
+Whenever a column contains non-numerical values, we use the [label encoder](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.LabelEncoder.html) from scikit-learn, which transforms categorical values numerical values (i.e., `male`|`female` will be `0`|`1`).